-With the holidays fast approaching and my Thanksgiving ebook of over 20 gluten-free holiday recipes available now, I wanted to provide you with a resource guide of all of my favorite products.
+With the holidays fast approaching and Celebrations now available with an amazing Thanksgiving section, I wanted to provide you with a resource guide of all of my favorite products.
 They may not all be available in your area, but you can take a look at the ingredients on the products and substitute with what you can find near you.

 The Turkey Tropical Traditions sells organic and pastured turkeys which are also free of soy!
 Order yours now to ensure you get it by the big day.
 Check Whole Foods or your local butcher for a quality turkey this Thanksgiving as well.
 Figure 1.5 pounds per person when deciding how large of a bird to buy.
 This will give you enough for dinner and some left over for soups and sandwiches the next day.
 You may be wondering what do all of the labels on poultry mean?
 Here’s some common terms you will see on Turkey labels and what they mean: